Yolanda-YV/ArtHub-Project/README.md

 Submitted by: **Yolanda Vega**

-This web app: **An art sharing website similar to apps like Deviant Art.
-User may post, comment, and like content on the app.**
+This web app: **An art-sharing website similar to apps like Deviant Art, Artfol, etc. Users may post, comment, and like content on the app.**

 Time spent: **36** hours spent in total